-Abducted Plateau Varsity Deputy VC regains freedom - New Telegraph
+Abducted Plateau varsity Deputy VC regains freedom - New Telegraph

-The Deputy Vice-Chancellor of Plateau State University, Bokkos, Jurji Gomos, who was abducted on Friday night, has regained his freedom after 20 hours in captivity.
+The Deputy Vice-Chancellor of Plateau State University, Bokkos, Jurji Gomos, who was abducted on Friday night, regained his freedom after 20 hours in captivity on Saturday.

 The Vice-Chancellor of the University, Prof Yohana Izam confirmed the development in a statement issued by the spokesperson of the institution, John Agam, saying that the release came following spirited efforts by the management.